FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 ### VidInjector9002 can...

-- **Create video injects.** Input moflex videos, images, and text, and the program will package it all into a cia file for you!
+- **Create video injects.** Input .moflex videos, images, and text, and the program will build cia file for you!
 - **Create multi-video injects.** Similar to the above, but there can be multiple videos in one cia!
-- **Unpack a video CIA.** Import parameters from a .cia file for you to edit and rebuild!
+- **Unpack a video CIA.** Load parameters from a .cia file to edit and rebuild!
 - **Save and load parameters.** Save your place and come back later, they can even be saved/loaded automatically!
 - **Be configured for any language.** If you can translate it, you can add it!
 (See [translation](https://github.com/FoofooTheGuy/VidInjector9000#translation) for details)